-- Types of carbon offsets: Renewable energy shall be creatively placed to maximize the outputs using means such as solar panels on paving / roof trellis / car park roofs, and/or micro-turbines harvesting wind / kinetic / wave energy.
-Carbon sequestration such as biochar, algae, and/or carbon scrubber shall also be explored.
-Sub-metering shall be in place to track the renewable energy generated and carbon dioxide sequestered. - Costing assumptions: Shadow cost of carbon offsets, earnings from renewable generation, efficiency gains, derating of equipment, feed-in-tariff rate and building life span shall be based on latest HKUST calculator.
+- Types of carbon offsets: Renewable energy shall be creatively placed to maximize the outputs using means such as solar panels on paving/roof trellis/ car park roofs, and/or micro-turbines harvesting wind/kinetic/wave energy.
+Carbon sequestration such as biochar, algae, and / or carbon scrubber shall also be explored.
+Submetering shall be in place to track the renewable energy generated and carbon dioxide sequestered. - Costing assumptions: Shadow cost of carbon offsets, earnings from renewable generation, efficiency gains, derating of equipment, feed-intariff rate and building life span shall be based on the latest HKUST operational and embodied carbon and life cycle cost calculators.

-4.3.2 Energy Modelling for Operational Carbon
+4.3.2 Energy Modeling for Operational Carbon

-- Software: To estimate the operation carbon, energy modelling using an ASHRAE recognized software shall be used. - Occupancy rate: Occupancy rates shall be based on operating hours of the space type, reduced occupancy during school holidays, and diversity based on typical usage. - Weather file: Weather file (eg. epw) used shall be based on a moderate future climate change scenario for RCP4.5 (2.7°C).
+- Software: To estimate the operational carbon, energy modeling using an ASHRAE recognized software shall be used. - Occupancy rate: Occupancy rates shall be based on operating hours of the space type, reduced occupancy during school holidays, and diversity based on typical usage. - Weather file: Weather file (e.g. EPW) used shall be based on a moderate future climate change scenario for Representative Concentration Pathway (RCP) 4.5 (2.7°C).
 This shall include temperature, humidity and solar irradiation. - System: The entire building services system shall be modelled using equipment efficiency from tender and as-built stages. - Submission schedule: At the end of each design stage, calculations for operational carbon shall be submitted.
-A final as-built operation carbon report based on as-built equipment shall be submitted after Occupation Permit stage.
+A final as-built operational carbon report based on as-built equipment shall be submitted after Occupation Permit stage.